zabihis/EDEN/README.md

 ---

-## 📊 Reproducibility Table
+## 📊 CLI Parameters Table

-To ensure results match the reported metrics in the paper, use the following `seqLenLimit` parameters:
+To run the CLI, use the following parameters:

 | Dataset Category | `--dataset` (Parameter) | `--limit` (Parameter) |
 | --- | --- | --- |